awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/_index.md

 ## Introduction

-This lab focuses on optimizing hardware patterns for sustainability by minimizing the amount of hardware needed to provision and deploy, and select the most efficient hardware for your individual workload.
+This lab focuses on optimizing hardware patterns for sustainability by minimizing the amount of hardware needed to provision and deploy, and select the most efficient hardware for your workload.

 ## Goals
 At the end of this lab you will: